klaireklaire/CRISP-DM-Analysis-on-Berlin-Airbnb/README.md

 - Do not change the names of the data files, this could provoke problems in the code.

 ## Licensing
 - There is no licence.
-Don't hesitate to use my library.
-It is straight forward to use and if you use it, please give me feedback.